If you are not yet a U.S. tax resident but plan to be in the future, the are some tax strategies that can be used to minimize your U.S. tax burden.

 Passive Foreign Investment Companies

 If you own shares in a foreign corporation and 75% or more of that foreign corporation’s gross income is passive income or 50% or more of that corporation’s assets produce or could produce passive income, then you have an investment in a Passive Foreign Investment Company (PFIC).
 If you own shares in a foreign mutual fund, you likely have multiple PFIC investments within that fund.
-Without going into detail, residents with investments in PFICs face extremely burdensome tax and reporting requirements.
-Unless those investments are doing excellent and worth keeping, I would highly advise anyone to sell these investments prior to US residency.
+Residents with investments in PFICs face extremely burdensome tax and reporting requirements.
+From a U.S. tax perspective, it could be beneficial to liquidate any PFIC investments prior to becoming a U.S. tax resident.